CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Uninstall-the-ONYX-Image.md

 {{< img src = "/images/knowledge-base/uninstall-onyx/old-onyx.png" >}}

-To confirm that you want to uninstall the ONYX network operating system, type `YES` tt the prompt, then press `Enter`.
+To confirm that you want to uninstall the ONYX network operating system, type `YES` at the prompt, then press `Enter`.
 This process can take up to 90 minutes.

 {{< img src = "/images/knowledge-base/uninstall-onyx/old-onyx2.png" >}}
 {{%/notice%}}